MEDVEDx64/funtime/README.md

 License
 =======

-*Funtime* is a free software and available under the terms of GNU General Public License.
+*Funtime* is a free software and comes under the terms of GNU General Public License.